rkgIITBh/data-structures.github.io/HTML/introBtree.md

 - If the node is full then split the node, place one half of nodes in one and other half in another node of the split.
 - If the node is not full then insert the key into the node at proper position by shifting some existing keys to right.

-The algorithm uses a topdown approach to insert a new key.
-It begins search from the root down to a node that has a room for the insertion.
-If the search ultimately may reach either a non-leaf node or a leaf node where the key belongs.
+The algorithm uses a bottom up approach for insertion of a new key.
+It begins search  a leaf node where the key belongs.
 If the node is not full then the insertion is done by shifting other larger keys to the right.
 However, if the node is full then the node is split into two.
-The first half of the keys are placed in the orinal node and a new node is allocated for 2nd half of the keys.
+The first half of the keys are placed in the original node and a new node is allocated for 2nd half of the keys.
+The median key is promoted to a place in the parent of the original leaf.
+It may cause a split in the parent node if the latter is full.
+The splits can occur recursively all the way to the root.
+When the root is split a new root is created and the height of the tree increases.
+The pseudo code of the algorithm for insertion is provided below.

 ```
 B-Tree-Insert(T, k) {